NEWSLabNTU/ros-launch-perf/README.md

 ## Known Issues

-### Composable nodes are not recorded.
+### Racing among composable node containers and LoadNode requests

 The ROS2 launch provides the composable node container feature, which starts a special node as a container, and the container process receives composable node requests afterwards.
-Because the requests are sent to the container node, the launch system is unable to intercept the request directly.
-The affected elements are `<composable_node>` and `<load_composable_node>` in the launch file.
+In cases that tens of node processes are spawned, the container may not be ready before LoadNode requests are sent due to heavy system load.

 ## License